JiaweiZhuang/old_cloud_GC/README.md

 A typical spot price is 0.01$/core/hour, which means less than $2.0 for a 1-month 4x5 run (need ~100 core\*hours).

-The "price" you pay for this free lunch is the server is not guaranteed to be 100% stable.
+The "price" you pay for this "free lunch" is the server is not guaranteed to be 100% stable.
-It has very little chance of shutting down (although I've never encountered this situation) For maintaining a web server that's intolerable, but it suits scientific computing pretty well.
+It has very little chance of shutting down
+(although I've launched an spot instance for weeks and never encountered this situation) For maintaining a web server, that's intolerable, but it suits scientific computing pretty well.

-Also, spot instance doesn't allow "stop", and only allows "terminate", which means you should have clever use of saving AMIs and transfering data to other Amazon storage services.
+Also, spot instance doesn't allow "stop", but only allows "terminate", which means you should have a clever use of saving AMIs and transfering data to other Amazon storage services.

 <br/>
 ============================================================